 These steps are just “pieces” of your bigger goals.
 For example, let’s say you have a long-term goal to be debt-free in 5 years.
 You would break down this big goal into smaller targets along the way.
 These might include cutting expenses, increasing your income, and doubling your monthly payments.

 These smaller goals act as milestones on the way to fulfilling your long-term vision.
+They inform you how much you need to save to reach your big goal.
 Some will be reached sooner than others, but they all contribute to achieving your big objective.